-Let’s open the Word of God to the fifteenth chapter of Mark’s gospel…the fifteenth chapter as John said, the end is in sight.
-Chapter 16 looking right ahead of you, perhaps in your Bible on the same page, although this is somewhat of a long chapter.
+Let’s open the Word of God to the fifteenth chapter of Mark’s gospel - the fifteenth chapter.
+As John said, the end is in sight, chapter 16 looming right ahead of you, perhaps in your Bible on the same page, although this is somewhat of a long chapter.

 In the plan of God, he can’t pull it off until after the Passover meal and the institution of the Lord’s Supper on Thursday night.
 It is there on that occasion in the upper room that Jesus exposes him, Satan enters him, and Jesus tells him to go and do what he wills to do and do it quickly.